SimonVaughanDataAndCode/tonic/README.md

 ## Installation

 Tonic is not (yet) and R package.
-To set up the R functions source the .R file
+To set up the R functions source the .R files

 ```R
 source("gwmcmc.R")